clockpals1/clockpals1/README.md

 # 👋 Hi, I'm Sunday!

-I'm a **Network Security Engineer** and **Full-Stack Developer** with a passion for building tools that are secure, scalable, and useful in the real world.
+I'm a **Network Security Engineer** and a **Cloud Infrastructure Engineer** with a passion for building tools that are secure, scalable, and useful in the real world.
 Whether it's deploying firewalls, automating cloud infrastructure, or crafting beautiful applications — I bring ideas to life with precision and creativity.

 ---